 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Credit card minimum payments explained
+Credit card minimum and part payments explained

 Making minimum payments versus paying off your full credit card bill — which to choose?

 If you can’t repay your total credit card balance in one go, you have the option of paying off part of the balance instead.
 This amount could be the minimum amount listed on your credit card statement or any amount above the minimum.

 When you make a minimum payment, the remaining portion of your credit card balance usually attracts interest charges – unless you have a card that offers a promotional 0% p.a. interest rate for your balance.